-- The pile foundations and jacket substructures will be delivered either to the Port of Nigg and/or Port of Invergordon in the Cromarty Firth, where they will be stored in an onshore laydown area before loadout for installation, or directly from the fabrication yards to the site. - The WTG components will be delivered to the Port of Invegordon where components will be stored in an onshore laydown area for pre-assembly prior to loadout for installation. - The inter-array and OSP interconnector cables are expected to be transported directly to site from the manufacturing facility. - All elements of the OfTI will be delivered directly to site from the location of fabrication as required.
+- The pile foundations and jacket substructures will be delivered either to the Port of Nigg (for substructures) and/or Port of Invergordon (for piles) in the Cromarty Firth, where they will be stored in an onshore laydown area before loadout for installation, or directly from the fabrication yards to the site. - The WTG components will be delivered to the Port of Invegordon and/or Nigg Energy Park where components will be stored in an onshore laydown area for pre-assembly prior to loadout for installation. - The inter-array and OSP interconnector cables are expected to be transported directly to site from the manufacturing facility. - All elements of the OfTI will be delivered directly to site from the location of fabrication as required.